hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/pletord.md

 * Year: 2017
 * Blog: https://securelist.com/mobile-malware-evolution-2016/77681/, https://securelist.com/it-threat-evolution-q3-2016-statistics/76513/

 This malware sample aims to perform ransom.
-The malware checks to ensure the user is in a specific location on boot complete and application launch.
+The malware checks to ensure the user is in a specific location on application launch and boot/package system events.
 It then performs two tasks: (1) requests device admin permissions if not already available, (2) retrieves a command from the C&C server to lock the device into silent mode.
+This process repeats based on developer-defined events pushed at the end of the routine.

 ## Signature
 ---